 As a stimulant, its most common effect is alertness.
 But just like with any drug, caffeine can be fatal if too much is consumed (generally in excess of 250mg), and it can cause withdrawal in some people.
 Withdrawal symptoms include headaches, irritability, sleeplessness, lethargy, constipation, muscle pain, stiffness, and lack of concentration.

-So, if someone who consumes coffee every morning is critical of another’s drug use, they ought to be reminded kindly that they, too, consume drugs.
+So if someone who consumes coffee every morning is critical of another’s drug use, they ought to be reminded kindly that they, too, consume drugs.
 The only difference is that caffeine use is not stigmatized like other drug use is in our society.
 Let’s not be arbitrary in what we classify as a drug or not.
-Drugs are drugs, and they are consumed by the tens of millions of people all over the world who drink coffee, tea, yerba mate, or soda.
+Drugs are drugs, and they are consumed by the hundreds of millions of people all over the world who drink coffee, tea, yerba mate, or soda.